Your Morning Brew and GLP-1s: Can You Drink Coffee While Taking Ozempic?

 4. Can I use sugar-free syrups in my coffee on this program?

 While sugar-free syrups can help you avoid the blood sugar spikes associated with regular sugar, they should still be used in moderation.
-Some artificial sweeteners can cause bloating or digestive upset in sensitive individuals.
+Some artificial sweeteners can cause bloating, gas, or digestive upset in sensitive individuals.
 At TrimRx, we encourage a transparent approach to nutrition.
-If you find that artificial sweeteners contribute to gas or discomfort, you may want to try natural alternatives like stevia or simply enjoy your coffee with a splash of unsweetened almond milk.
+If you find that artificial sweeteners contribute to discomfort, you may want to try natural alternatives like stevia or simply enjoy your coffee with a splash of unsweetened almond milk.
 For additional support in managing your appetite and cravings, you might consider our Weight Loss Boost supplement.

 Legal Disclaimer: TrimRx does not provide medical advice.
 The content provided in this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Compounded medications are not FDA-approved, although they are prepared in FDA-registered and inspected pharmacies.
 TrimRx partners with these pharmacies for the fulfillment of medications and does not provide direct medical supervision.